azureossd/azureossd.github.io/_posts/2023-07-24-Troubleshooting-volume-mount-issues-on-Azure-Container-Apps.md

 You can do this on Azure Container Apps by following [Container Apps - Setting storage directory permissions](https://azureossd.github.io/2024/12/30/Container-Apps-Setting-storage-directory-permissions/index.html) - this applies to both SMB and NFS.

 ## Pod or container exceeded local ephemeral storage limit
+**NOTE**: A specific blog post was created for this topic here - [Pod ephemeral storage exceeded with Container Apps](https://azureossd.github.io/2025/08/26/Pod-ephemeral-storage-exceeded-with-Container-Apps/index.html).
+This contains more specific troubleshooting in addition to what's here.

 You may see messages like the below when a pod is exceeding the allowed storage quota limit, which may cause application unavailability.

 ```